idaholab/moose/modules/navier_stokes/doc/content/source/kernels/INSFEFluidMomentumKernel.md

-# MDFluidMomentumKernel
+# INSFEFluidMomentumKernel

 !alert construction title=Undocumented Class
-The MDFluidMomentumKernel has not been documented.
+The INSFEFluidMomentumKernel has not been documented.
 The content listed below should be used as a starting point for documenting the class, which includes the typical automatic documentation associated with a MooseObject; however, what is contained is ultimately determined by what is necessary to make the documentation clear for users.

-!syntax description /Kernels/MDFluidMomentumKernel
+!syntax description /Kernels/INSFEFluidMomentumKernel

 ## Overview

 !!
-Replace these lines with information regarding the MDFluidMomentumKernel object.
+Replace these lines with information regarding the INSFEFluidMomentumKernel object.

 ## Example Input File Syntax

 !!
-Describe and include an example of how to use the MDFluidMomentumKernel object.
+Describe and include an example of how to use the INSFEFluidMomentumKernel object.

-!syntax parameters /Kernels/MDFluidMomentumKernel
+!syntax parameters /Kernels/INSFEFluidMomentumKernel

-!syntax inputs /Kernels/MDFluidMomentumKernel
+!syntax inputs /Kernels/INSFEFluidMomentumKernel

-!syntax children /Kernels/MDFluidMomentumKernel
+!syntax children /Kernels/INSFEFluidMomentumKernel